QtPyHammer-devs/QtPyHammer/README.md

 # Creating the dev environment
 It's recommended to use a python virtual environment to preserve the version of dependencies, here's how you do that:

-First, open a terminal in the QtPyHammer folder
+First, open a terminal in the QtPyHammer-master folder (the top level!)
 Then, create a new python(3.8+) virtual environment
 (Linux users may need to install python-venv first)
 `$ python -m venv venv`